✳ OMNIVIEWER

 How do I know what delimiter or encoding my CSV uses?

-The hex view shows the exact bytes, so you can see whether fields are separated by commas, tabs or semicolons, whether lines end in CRLF or LF, and whether there is a byte-order mark.
+The delimiter is sniffed from the first line and shown in the info bar, and you can override it from the toolbar (comma, semicolon or tab).
+The hex view shows the exact bytes, so you can see whether lines end in CRLF or LF and whether there is a byte-order mark.
 OmniViewer detects text vs binary from the content, not the extension.

 How does this relate to hugecsv.com?